 My first wife, Janet, lives near Baltimore, Maryland, where she just recently retired as a high school teacher.
 I had one child (Sarah) by Janet.
 Sarah is a lawyer with a Baltimore law firm, specializing in taxes and estate planning.

 My sister Anne lives in Grenada, Mississippi.
-My other sister Nancy lives near Philadelphia with her husband Bob and her two daughters Amanda and Jessica.
+My other sister Nancy lives near Philadelphia with her husband Bob.

 What do I do in my spare time?
 Being semi-retired, I now have quite a bit of it.
 For one,